SenseNet/sensenet/docs/content-type.md

 # Content Type

 The [Content Repository](content-repository.md) contains many different types of content.
 Content vary in structure and even in function.
 Different types of content contain different fields, are displayed with different views, and may also implement different business logic.
-The fields, views and business logic of a content is defined by its type - the Content Type.
+The **fields**, **views** and **business logic** of a content is defined by its type - the **Content Type**.

 Content Types are defined in a type hierarchy: a Content Type may be inherited from another Content Type - thus automatically inheriting its fields.
-Multiple inheritance is not allowed so the Content Types are arranged in a simple tree.
+Multiple inheritance is not allowed so Content Types are arranged in a simple tree.

 A Content Type is a special content in the [Content Repository](content-repository.md).
 Content Types define the structure and functioning of content: